 A garbage in, garbage out situation is the Achilles heel of AI in the eCommerce industry.
 Without a top-down approach to maintaining data quality, data governance, and data literacy, companies are blind to how their data situation impacts their AI project.

 Do you have a supportive culture?

 AI is a growing technology trend, and everyone has a different understanding of what it is and what it can do.

-Before embarking on artificial intelligence eCommerce, lay out the goals and how you will approach them.
+Before embarking on artificial intelligence in eCommerce, lay out the goals and how you will approach them.
 Get stakeholders onboard about what your AI project will deliver early on.
 Avoid burning through cash by setting milestones and releasing more funds once you reach progress.
 These tips will enable you to gradually improve and grow your project’s value.

 AI Versus Automated Workflows